 MEDIA, Pa.
-(KYW Newsradio) — The man accused of stealing more than 100 skeletal remains from area cemeteries will appear in court in Delaware County on Friday.
+(KYW Newsradio) — The preliminary hearing for the man accused of stealing more than 100 skeletal remains from area cemeteries was postponed on Friday.

 Gerlach was arrested in January near the historic Mount Moriah Cemetery, which is in both Delaware County and Southwest Philadelphia.
 Police said Gerlach had human skulls and bones in the back seat of his car.